JLu07/docs/docs/Utility-Token-DSP.md

 - DeepGo does not provide users with the liquidity of DSP.

 For details about DSP consumption and acquisition values, see [Reputation NFT: Voyager](https://deepgolab.github.io/docs/docs/Reputation-NFT-Voyager).

+### Declaration:
+The actual values of DSP consumption and acquisition are subject to the formal product settings.
+This value is set by DeepGo data scientists and updated with the iteration of our product.